 I love these installations by Alice Andersen, which are created from huge lengths of doll’s hair.
 The choice of material was based on her relationship with her own red hair, and anxieties in childhood.
 More of her installation and sculpture work can be found on her website, including interviews with the artist.
 Some of it reminded me of the work of Louise Bourgeois, I just love it.
 Found (again) via Beautiful Decay.

-In: Art, Food and Drink, Ooh that's nice, Structural design · Tags: Friday Favourites, Installation, Painting, Photography, pop up book, Pulp fiction, Sculpture
+In: Art, Food and Drink · Tags: Friday Favourites, Installation, Painting, Photography, Sculpture